-High-level surface and solids modeling capabilities and advanced functionality for machining surfaces and solids.
-Complex surface and solid functions are made easy with GibbsCAM’s intuitive graphical user interface.
-The Advanced 3D with High-Speed Machining component of SolidSurfacer is tailored towards creating toolpath that is ideal for hard-metal cutting and high-speed machining resulting in smooth surface finishes.
-The demanding requirements of modeling and machining complex mold, tool and die work are easily addressed when using SolidSurfacer.
+The SolidSurfacer option includes high-level surface and solids modeling capabilities and advanced functionality for machining surfaces and solids.
+Complex surface and solid functions are made easy with the intuitive GibbsCAM graphical user interface.
+Use the Advanced 3D with High-Speed Machining component of SolidSurfacer to create a toolpath that is ideal for hard-metal cutting and high-speed machining for smooth surface finishes.
+Use SolidSurfacer to address the demanding requirements of modeling and machining complex mold, tool, and die.

-Though more and more parts files are being provided in solid model format, surfaces still play a key part in their definition and surface modeling for manufacturing is still a very important capability.
+Though more and more parts files are provided in solid model format, surfaces still play a key part in their definition, and surface modeling for manufacturing is still a very important capability.
 SolidSurfacer provides extended surface modeling capabilities to handle surface creation or modification.
-And GibbsCAM’s signature ease-of-use ensures that its powerful surface modeling functionality is easy to use.
+And its powerful surface modeling functionality is easy to use.

 Automatic Parting Line Generation

-Mold halves need to be separated at the extents of the part to ensure that the part can be readily removed.
+You need to separate mold halves at the extents of the part to ensure that the part can be removed readily.
 Manually determining where the parting line should be can be a very tedious process.
-With SolidSurfacer, you can automatically generate the correct parting line and then use it to easily divide the mold halves.
+With SolidSurfacer, you can generate the correct parting line automatically and then use it to divide the mold halves easily.

 Extract/Heal Features (For Core/Cavity or Electrodes)

-Often parts include minor features that get in the way when generating toolpath.
-These features can be suppressed using SolidSurfacer’s extract/heal feature capability, which removes the feature’s geometry and heals the surrounding area.
-The solid, which is generated from the suppressed feature, can also be used to create cores or electrodes.
+Often parts include minor features that get in the way when generating toolpaths.
+You can suppress these features with the SolidSurfacer extract/heal feature capability, which removes the feature’s geometry and heals the surrounding area.
+You can use the solid, which is generated from the suppressed feature, to create cores or electrodes.

-There are different types of surfaces to consider when machining – the surface that is actually being machined, the part surfaces not being machined, and any surfaces associated with fixtures.
-SolidSurfacer allows you to specify the offset, or how closely the tool comes, for each of these surfaces types.
-Just another example how with SolidSurfacer, you’re in complete control when generating toolpath.
+You must consider different types of surfaces when machining: the surface that is actually being machined, the part surfaces not being machined, and any surfaces associated with fixtures.
+With SolidSurfacer, you can specify the offset, or how closely the tool comes, for each of these surface types.
+So, you’re in complete control when generating toolpaths.

 3-Axis Multi-Surface Machining

 Today’s parts include a variety of forms and surfaces.
-Applying toolpath across multiple surfaces or over an entire solid is a key machining capability in addition to pocketing and profiling.
-SolidSurfacer allows you to easily create gouge-free, 3-axis toolpath using a variety of machining styles, such as lace cut and zig-zag.
+Applying toolpaths across multiple surfaces or over an entire solid is a key machining capability, in addition to pocketing and profiling.
+With SolidSurfacer, you can create gouge-free, 3-axis toolpaths easily using a variety of machining styles like lace-cut and zig-zag.
 You have complete control over cut parameters like direction, orientation, step-over amount, and depth.
-With SolidSurfacer, machining multiple surfaces is quick and easy.
+With SolidSurfacer, you can machine multiple surfaces quickly and easily.

 3D Projection Machining

-Provides entry-level support for machining solid models.
-Solid models can be read, viewed and manipulated.
-Geometry can be selected and extracted for machining.
-Using this option you can import a solid model, view it, extract geometry from selected edges, which can then be machined.
-This option is ideal for users who have been machining wireframe geometry who want to expand their capabilities to support rudimentary machining of solids.
+The Solids Import option provides entry-level support to machine solid models.
+Solid models can be read, viewed, and manipulated.
+You can select and extract geometry for machining.
+With Solids Import, you can import a solid model, view it, and extract geometry from selected edges, which you can then machine.
+This option is ideal if you machine wireframe geometry and want to expand your capabilities to support rudimentary solids machining.

-Solid models are becoming more and more common in manufacturing as a source data type.
-Solid models provide more accurate geometry than other formats reducing errors.
-GibbsCAM Solids Import is the base technology upon which GibbsCAM’s range of solids-based options is built on.
-If you are ready to step-up to solids, Solids Import provides basic support for machining solid models in an easy-to-use environment.
-Easing into solids was never easier.
+Solid models are more and more common in manufacturing as a source data type.
+Solid models provide more accurate geometry than other formats, which reduces errors.
+GibbsCAM solids-based options are built on the Solids Import option.
+If you are ready to step up to solids, Solids Import provides basic support to machine solid models in an easy-to-use environment so that you can ease into solids.

 Native Parasolid Support

-Solid models provide a more complete representation than wireframe or surface models which allows them to be more accurately rendered.
-GibbsCAM Solids Import provides a variety of display modes to display solids allowing you to chose which you prefer given what you’re doing.
-GibbsCAM innovative virtual track ball allows you to dynamically orient your view, while also providing quick access to standard views.
-Get a solid view on what you’re machining.
+Solid models provide a more complete representation than wireframe or surface models, which allows them to render more accurately.
+You can choose from a variety of solids display modes.
+You can orient your view dynamically while also providing quick access to standard views with the innovative GibbsCAM virtual trackball.
+Get a solid view of what you are machining.

-Solid models contain both wireframe and surface geometry providing you with the richest amount of geometric data.
+Solid models contain both wireframe and surface geometry for the richest amount of geometric data.
 And solid models ensure accurate edge geometry between surfaces.
 With GibbsCAM Solids Import, you can extract a solid model’s wireframe geometry, which corresponds to the edges of a part, and directly machine from it.
-Or if necessary, you can modify the extracted geometry before machining it.
+Or, if necessary, you can modify the extracted geometry before you machine it.
 Take advantage of solid model accuracy.

 Foundation for Solids-Based Options

 Solids introduce a whole new range of capabilities from data exchange, to visualization, to machining, to verification.
-With GibbsCAM Solids Import you have the option to seamlessly add additional capabilities further expanding your solids-based technology.
-Read in CAD data in other solid formats, such as this ACIS file, or CATIA V4 or V5, Pro/ENGINEER, and STEP AP203 or AP214.
-Grow at your own pace while protecting your investment.
+With GibbsCAM Solids Import, you can choose to add additional capabilities seamlessly, which further expands your solids-based technology.
+Read in CAD data in other solid formats like ACIS files, CATIA V4 or V5, Pro/ENGINEER, and STEP AP203 or AP214.
+Grow at your own pace while you protect your investment.

-Significant surface and solid modeling capabilities.
-Functionality to directly machine surfaces and solids is also included.
-With this module, you have the ability to create, import and modify solid models and then generate programs to machine them.
-Specialized tools are also provided to import, repair and automatically solidify surface data.
-Using GibbsCAM 2.5D Solids, CNC programs can be created faster and easier, making you more efficient and productive.
+GibbsCAM 2.5D Solids includes significant surface and solid modeling capabilities and the functionality to machine surfaces and solids directly.
+Create, import, and modify solid models and then generate programs to machine them.
+Use specialized tools to import, repair, and automatically solidify surface data.
+Increase your efficiency and productivity by creating CNC programs faster and more easily.

-Even with the transition to solids, CAD systems are still generating surface models that need to be imported and machined.
-With GibbsCAM 2.5D Solids you can read in surface models and then repair any problems you encounter with a broad range of surface modeling tools.
-You can also create your own surfaces for machining.
+Even with the transition to solids, CAD systems still generate surface models that must be imported and machined.
+With GibbsCAM 2.5D Solids, you can read in surface models and then repair any problems that you encounter with a broad range of surface modeling tools.
+And you can create your own surfaces for machining.
 If you still work with surface models, GibbsCAM 2.5D Solids can still cut your jobs and provide a great migration path to solids-based machining.

-Not only do solid models provide considerable advantages during design, but solid models also have many advantages during machining.
-GibbsCAM 2.5D Solids' machining functionalities were developed to not only allow users to directly machine solids, but to specifically take advantage of the additional information available in solids resulting in improved performance, reliability and efficiency.
+Not only do solid models provide considerable advantages during design, but they also offer many advantages during machining.
+GibbsCAM developed machining functionalities so that users can machine solids directly and take advantage of the additional information available in solids, which results in improved performance, reliability, and efficiency.

 Solids Positioning Tools

-Since solid models are the main building block within GibbsCAM 2.5D Solids, powerful positioning tools are supplied to allow you to quickly and easily yet precisely position and orient solids.
-Not only are these tools extremely useful when modeling a single part made up of multiple pieces, but they can significantly streamline setting up part models in fixturing.
-With GibbsCAM 2.5D solids you can focus on how things need to be placed, not how to calculate the rotations and transformations to get them there.
+Since solid models are the main building block within GibbsCAM 2.5D Solids, it supplies powerful positioning tools so you can position and orient solids quickly, easily, and precisely.
+Not only are these tools extremely useful when modeling a single part made up of multiple pieces, but they can streamline setting up part models in fixturing significantly.
+Focus on how things need to be placed, not how to calculate the rotations and transformations to get them there.

 Identifying the manufacturable features in a part is a common starting point for a program.
-The Profiler, an innovative interface to interactively define features like bosses, slots, and pockets, is included in GibbsCAM 2.5D Solids.
-Unlike automatic feature recognition, the Profiler gives the user complete control over the geometric elements which are included in a feature.
-The Profiler can also interactively derive geometry which is used for machining.
-GibbsCAM 2.5D Solids' robust feature-based machining provides the user with powerful programming tools.
+GibbsCAM 2.5D Solids includes the Profiler, an innovative interface that interactively defines features like bosses, slots, and pockets.
+Unlike automatic feature recognition, the Profiler gives you complete control over the geometric elements that are included in a feature.
+The Profiler can also derive geometry interactively for machining.
+Its robust, feature-based machining provides you with powerful programming tools.

 Automatic Feature Recognition (Holes)

-Hole-making occupies close to 80% of machining time with most production machining jobs.
+Hole-making occupies close to 80 percent of machining time with most production machining jobs.
 Holes also represent a significant amount of programming time in production parts.
 Fortunately, holes are also fairly well-behaved features in solid models.
-GibbsCAM 2.5D Solids provides an automatic feature recognition (AFR) capability that identifies holes along with their position and orientation, and also determines various hole aspects (chamfer, counter-sink/bore, bottom condition) based on the hole's geometry.
-Leveraging GibbsCAM 2.5D Solids' AFR capability you can improve your hole-making efficiency and quality.
+GibbsCAM 2.5D Solids provides an automatic feature recognition (AFR) capability that identifies holes along with their position and orientation and also determines various hole aspects (chamfer, counter-sink/bore, bottom condition) based on the hole's geometry.
+Leverage the AFR capability to improve your hole-making efficiency and quality.

-Up to 100% stepover with no uncut material
+Provides up to 100 percent stepover with no uncut material.

-Fully integrated into the GibbsCAM, with the same look and feel
+Fully integrates into the GibbsCAM with the same look and feel.

-An extension to GibbsCAM's integrated Cut Part Rendering visualization/verification capability, Machine Simulation uses animated machine tool models to identify any program errors before they cause costly mistakes on the shop floor.
+An extension to the GibbsCAM integrated Cut Part Rendering visualization/verification capability, Machine Simulation uses animated machine tool models to identify any program errors before they cause costly mistakes on the shop floor.